-This happened as we were looking for a hotel for our few days in Ipoh, Malaysia.
-At first, I was a little sceptical as the hotel style is not quite my style.
+This happened as we were looking for a hotel for our few day’s stay in Ipoh, Malaysia.
+At first, I was a little skeptical as the hotel style is not quite my style.
 But since I don’t only look for hotels for us and am always on the search for unique hotels for my clients, I didn’t hesitate and booked three nights at “The Tudor” for us.

 We arrived late, but the hotel immediately made a good impression from the outside.
-And even though the reception was already closed, the on-duty security guard was informed of our arrival and was able to provide us with our room keys.
-Fast and uncomplicated.
+And even though the reception was closed, the on-duty security guard was informed of our arrival and was able to provide us with our room keys.
+Fast and uncomplicated!

 The foyer, as well as the entire house, is truly amazing.
 The style is “very British indeed”, something you wouldn’t quite expect in Malaysia.

 The charm here lies in the detail.
-Whether it is the Knight in Armour that greets you when you walk up the curved staircase, or the beautiful chandelier which hangs down from the 5-metre-high (18 feet) ceiling.
+Whether it is the Knight in Armour that greets you when you walk up the curved staircase or the beautiful chandelier which hangs down from the 5-meter-high (18 feet) ceiling.
 There is so much to explore.
 And almost everything you see in the foyer, you can buy.
-Certainly, interesting souvenirs from Malaysia 😊
+Certainly, interesting souvenirs from Malaysia!

 After being on the road for so long due to the traffic from the public holidays, we arrived pretty late and went up to our room (Deluxe Balcony Suite) rather than exploring more of the foyer.